nibble-rewards/nibble-rewards/MILESTONES.md

 - [ ] Complete initial app API
 - [ ] Acquire 30 merchant "pilot" users, these are free users
 - [ ] Acquire 30 merchant "paid"  users
-- [ ] Compile report of merchant opportunities at TRA Conference
+- [ ] Compile report of merchant opportunities at TRA Conference (Eric)
+- [ ] Marketing Website Completion with funnel for users and merchants (Eric)